 15. DETAILS OF SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

-There are no significant material orders passed by the Regulators / Courts whichwould impact the going concern status of the Company and its future operations.
+There are no significant and material orders passed by the Regulators / Courts whichwould impact the going concern status of the Company and its future operations.

 16. COMPANY'S POLICY RELATING TO DIRECTORS APPOINTMENT PAYMENT OF REMUNERATION ANDDISCHARGE OF THEIR DUTIES

 17. FORMAL ANNUAL EVALUATION

-Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10)of SEBI(LODR) regulation 2015 a structured questionnaire was prepared after taking intoconsideration the various aspects of the Board's functioning composition of the Board andits committees.
-The Board has carried out an annual performance evaluation of its ownperformance the directors individually as well as the evaluation of the working of itsCommittees.
+Pursuant to the provisions of the Companies Act 2013 and Regulation 17(10)of SEBI(LODR) regulation 2015a structured questionnaire was prepared after taking intoconsideration the various aspects of the Board's functioning composition of the Board andit's Committees.
+The Board has carried out an Annual Performance evaluation of it's ownperformance the directors individually as well the working of it's Committees.

 18. STATUTORY AUDITORS

 M/s.
 Modi & Joshi Chartered Accountant Vadodara were appointed as StatutoryAuditors for a period of 5 years [i.e. from FY 2017-18 to FY 2021-22]in the 32nd AnnualGeneral Meeting held on 12th September 2017 .They have informed that they are notdisqualified from continuing as Auditors of the Company.
 The requirement to place thematter relating to appointment of auditors for ratification by members at every AnnualGeneral Meeting is withdrawn vide notification dated May 7 2018 issued by Ministry ofCorporate Affairs New Delhi.
 Accordingly no resolution is proposed for ratification ofappointment as Auditors.